noahlange/yarn2dew/README.md

 ## Tooling

 There's a very basic implementation of a watching content patcher.
-It may maul existing `content.json` files, so you'll probably want to keep those in Git just in case.
+It may maul existing `content.json` files, so you'll _probably_ want to keep those in Git just in case.

-You can include a "source" key in the top-level node metadata to write specific events to a particular file.

 ```sh
 bun run dist    # creates an executable